ccamel/awesome-ccamel/README.md

 - [MyIntervals/emogrifier](https://github.com/MyIntervals/emogrifier) - Converts CSS styles into inline style attributes in your HTML code.
 - [PrivateBin/PrivateBin](https://github.com/PrivateBin/PrivateBin) - A minimalist, open source online pastebin where the server has zero knowledge of pasted data.
 Data is encrypted/decrypted in the browser using 256 bits AES.
 - [Trismegiste/Prolog](https://github.com/Trismegiste/Prolog) - Warren Abstract Machine - A embedded Prolog compiler and virtual machine for PHP
-- [cachethq/cachet](https://github.com/cachethq/cachet) - 🚦 The open-source status page system.
+- [cachethq/cachet](https://github.com/cachethq/cachet) - 🚦 Cachet, the open-source, self-hosted status page system.
 - [cerbero90/json-parser](https://github.com/cerbero90/json-parser) - 🧩 Zero-dependencies lazy parser to read JSON of any dimension and from any source in a memory-efficient way.
 - [d8ahazard/Phlex](https://github.com/d8ahazard/Phlex) - A super-sexy voice interface for the Plex HTPC
 - [emoncms/emoncms](https://github.com/emoncms/emoncms) - Web-app for processing, logging and visualising energy, temperature and other environmental data